tobylockley/overture-drivers/drivers/lg_display/readme.md

 - "Port": The port of TCP communication.
 (Default 9761)
 - "MAC Address": The MAC Address of the device, required for Wake On Lan functionality.
 - "Set ID": Found in General Settings.
+- "Enable Videowall Control": Enabled tile mode controls.
+Will only work on videowall capable displays.
 - "Available Inputs": The inputs enabled on this display.